 There are at least 4.7 million dog bites every year in the United States, based on figures that are more than 20 years old and which certainly must have grown since then.
 (See Dog Bite Statistics.)
-About 800,000 victims receive medical attention, which is only 17% or less of the total victims.
-However, the liability segment of the insurance industry pays an average of 15,500 dog bite victims per year, which is only 0.005% of the total number of victims -- one-half of one-hundredth of one percent!
-(See Insurance Information Institute, Average Number of Dog Bite Claims Falls in 2012, May14, 2013.)
+From that total, only 800,000 victims receive medical attention.
+These seriously injured victims generally do not receive compensation.
+The liability segment of the insurance industry only pays an average of 15,500 dog bite victims per year.
+(See Insurance Information Institute, Average Number of Dog Bite Claims Falls in 2012, May 14, 2013.)
+Therefore, payments are made to only 2% of the victims who go to the doctor for dog bites.

 The best and easiest is to be very, very nice to the dog bite victim (and his family).
 Show concern without necessarily accepting blame, and take the other steps described above.
 Be sincere, don't be defensive, and don't blame anyone.